Types of plant tissue culture

 - The protoplast mixture is then subjected to high PH and high temperature.

-- This technique is quite suitable for some space ES file for some other it may be toxic.
+- This technique is quite suitable for some space ES files for some others it may be toxic.